mvousden/jenkinsfile-demo/README.md

  - Run a Python test suite using py.test via a shell command.
  - Make and archive an output file.
  - Execute scripts at arbitrary points during the build.
+ - Split builds into test and build jobs, as we do already with simulation packages.
+If the tests fail, nodes further down the list are not executed.

 We cannot (yet):